 Read SAS Files into R

-For those R users that also want to import SAS file into R, it’s very simple!
+For users that also want to import SAS files into R, it’s quite simple!
 For starters, install the

 sas7bdat package.
 Load it, and then invoke the